corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/installing-corda-cli.md

 As a result, you must install Corda CLI before using CSDE.

 ## Downloading Corda CLI
-To install Corda-CLI, download the installation `zip` file from https://download.corda.net/packages/corda-cli-downloader/5.0.0.0-DevPreview-2/corda-cli-downloader-5.0.0.0-DevPreview-2.zip.
+To install Corda CLI, download the installation `zip` file from https://download.corda.net/packages/corda-cli-downloader/5.0.0.0-DevPreview-2/corda-cli-downloader-5.0.0.0-DevPreview-2.zip.

 ## Installing on Linux/MacOS